russom/DSND-Capstone/Capstone_writeup.md

                              numFolds = 3, \
                              seed = 4242)
 ```
-**NOTE:** In the above lines (like elsewhere) fixing the sees ensures repeatability of the experiment.
+**NOTE:** In the above lines (like elsewhere) fixing the seed ensures repeatability of the experiment.

 Looking at the results, one of the most interesting things, I believe, is the difference between the Limited and Complete dataset.